lydell/run-pty/README.md

 `run-pty` is a command line tool that lets you run several commands _concurrently_ and _interactively._ Show output for one command at a time.
 Kill all at once.
 Nothing more, nothing less.

 It’s like [concurrently] but the command outputs aren’t mixed, and you can restart commands individually and interact with them.
 I bet you can do the same with [tmux] if you – and your team mates – feel like installing and learning it.
-In `bash` you can use `command1 & command2` together with `fg`, `bg`, `jobs` and <kbd>ctrl+z</kbd> to achieve a similar result, but it’s not very user friendly.
+In `bash` you can use `command1 & command2` together with `fg`, `bg`, `jobs` and <kbd>ctrl+z</kbd> to achieve a similar result, but run-pty tries to be easier to use, and cross-platform.

 <kbd>ctrl+z</kbd> shows the _dashboard,_ which gives you an overview of all your running commands and lets you switch between them.